matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <br>
 <h2>Key Features So Far</h2>

-<p> With the assistance of a coding partner, I've made significant progress over the past few weeks: </p>
+<p> With the assistance of a coding assisstant, I've made significant progress over the past few weeks: </p>

 <h3>1.
 Transposable Chord Sets for Major and Minor Keys</h3>

 <p>Maschine's chord matrix has 192 chords that can be transposed by the root note: sets MAJ1 to MAJ8 for major keys and MIN1 to MIN8 for minor keys.
 Each set has 12 chords, all originally in the key of C, making it easier to change keys later.
-I began with simple arrays and planned to update them to objects that contain more details like pad number, chord name, and Roman numeral.
-Moving from arrays to objects ensures future scalability and flexibility.</p>
+I began with simple arrays and planning to update them to objects that contain more details like pad number, chord name, roman numeral, and smart key.
+Moving from arrays to objects ensures future scalability and flexibility in future versions of this tool.</p>

 ```javascript
 // Established chord sets